Chilling out at the world's northernmost surfing contest

 Held on a remote beach in Norway's Lofoten Islands, an archipelago 100 miles north of the Arctic Circle, the competition is testament to the growing popularity of extreme cold-water surfing.

-Rolf’s older brother William looks on from the beach, his face partially hidden by the fur-lined hood of his thick brown parka.
+Rolf's older brother William looks on from the beach, his face partly hidden by the fur-lined hood of his thick brown parka.
 It will soon be his turn to brave the water.

 "This competition is all about trying to overcome the extremeness of the nature around you — the cold, the rain, the snow and the hail that come down — sometimes all at once," says William, 24.